Port of Baltimore: Harbor channels and approaches

 In 2006, then-Maryland Governor Bob Ehrlich participated in naming the port after Helen Delich Bentley during the 300th anniversary of the port.

 Current operations

-Currently the port has major ro-ro (roll-on roll-off) facilities, as well as bulk facilities, especially steel handling.
-The port handles around 700,000 vehicles per year.
+Currently, the port has major ro-ro (roll-on roll-off) facilities and bulk facilities, especially steel handling.
+The port handles around 700,000 vehicles annually.
 Most Mercedes-Benz cars that are imported into the U.S were handled here as well in 2004.

-In 2012, 36.7 million tons in foreign commerce (imports and exports), valued at $53.9 billion were handled by the port.
-The Port of Baltimore ranked 11th of 36 USA ports in handling of foreign tonnage and 9th in dollar value of the cargo handled during 2012.
+In 2019, the port handled 43.6 e6ST in foreign commerce (imports and exports), valued at $58.4 billion.
+The Port of Baltimore ranked 11th of 36 US ports in handling foreign tonnage and 9th in dollar value of the cargo handled during 2019.